latouchek/Vagrant-Nginx-Cluster/README.md

 # Vagrant-Nginx-Cluster
-A vagrant file and a playbook that allow you to deploy a 3 nodes nginx cluster behing an Nginx Round Robin loadbalancer . (cluster nodes are registered automaticaly in the loadbalancer)
+A vagrant file and a playbook that allow you to deploy a 3 nodes nginx cluster behind an Nginx Round Robin loadbalancer . (cluster nodes are registered automaticaly in the loadbalancer)

 # Requirements